Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     OP= 02
     LEN= Varies
     00 ?
-Bit 1 (Value 2) is the value of the deadman switch
-    01 Bit 8 is set if the effect is playing.
-Bits 0 to 7 are the effect id.
+Bit 1 (Value 2) is the woke value of the woke deadman switch 01 Bit 8 is set if the woke effect is playing.
+Bits 0 to 7 are the woke effect id.
     02 ??
     03 Address of parameter block changed (lsb)
     04 Address of parameter block changed (msb)
-    05 Address of second parameter block changed (lsb) ... depending on the number of parameter blocks updated
+    05 Address of second parameter block changed (lsb) ... depending on the woke number of parameter blocks updated

 Force effect
 ------------